MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/product-overview/release-notes/whats-new/index.md

                 <p>{{ site.data.keys.product }} authorization server enforces the OAuth protocol to secure push notification service.</p>

                 <h3>Push notification service model</h3>
-                <p>With {{ site.data.keys.product }} v8.0, the event source-based model is not supported.
+                <p>The event source-based model is not supported.
 The push notification capability is enabled on {{ site.data.keys.product }} by the push service model.</p>

                 <h3>Push REST API</h3>
                 <p>You can enable back-end server applications that are deployed outside {{ site.data.keys.mf_server }} to access push notification functions by using REST API for push in the {{ site.data.keys.product }} runtime.</p>

                 <h3>Upgrading from existing event source-based notification model</h3>
-                <p>With the {{ site.data.keys.product }} V8.0.0, the event source-based model is not supported.
+                <p>The event source-based model is not supported.
 The push notification capability is enabled entirely by the push service model.
 All existing event source-based applications need to be migrated to the new push service model.</p>

                 <h3>Sending push notifications</h3>
                 <p>You can choose to send an event-source based, tag-based, or broadcast-enabled push notification from the server.</p>